 Wait for it to dry in 30 minutes if using mineral spirits

-Step 5: Apply Pre-stain Conditioner on Blotch-prone Woods
+Step 5: Apply Pre-stain Conditioner (Soft Woods Only)

 Lumber Grand would recommend using a pre-stain wood conditioner.
 Mainly for softer woods like pine, maple, or birch.
 It gives a cleaner, even color and prevents any blotches.
 Your results look great, but stretch out that stain.